richshaw/RepData_PeerAssessment1/PA1_template.md

 ### Replace missing values

-Missing values are replaced with the mean for that interval.
+Imputation strategy: The missing values are replaced with the *mean* for that interval.

 ```r